The two practicals will be separated into:

 (the PC coordinates for each sample) and .eigenval

 (all the eigenvalues).
 Run the custom Rscript to generate screeplots and PCA plots.
-The plots should be in results/
+The plots should be in .pdf

 Rscript scripts/plot_plink_pca.R

-21) Do you observe any obvious differences between the two plots?
+Q21.
+Do you observe any obvious differences between the two PCA plots?

-PLINK was initially developed for GWAS studies and similar largescale medical genomics studies.
-Another suite of utilities (Eigensoft
+was initially developed for GWAS and similar largescale medical genomics studies.
+Another suite of utilities, (Eigensoft

-) was developed for population genomics, and as is often the case, the file formats remained different between the two suites of utilities.
-However, Eigensoft can convert PLINK
+), was developed for population genomics, and as is often the case, the file formats are different between the two suites of utilities.
+However, Eigensoft

 files into many file formats (including EIGENSTRAT